hgsherid17/Minigames/README.md

 ### Known Bugs:
 * No winner message is displayed after a pong player wins
+* Flappy Bird animation is choppy
+* Flappy Bird jumping is choppy

 ### Future Expansions:
 * Count player's score in flappy bird